Optimizing ArgoCD performance in HA configurations

 role:

-- Get the source code from the Git repository and generate Kubernetes manifests
+- Get source code from a Git repository and generate Kubernetes manifests

-- Handles a variety of source formats, including Helm, Kustomize, and plain YAML
+- Handles various source formats, including Helm, Kustomize, and plain YAML

 Operation: